Do Electric Car Tyres Wear Slower than Normal Car Tyres?

 Uneven tyre wear is caused by incorrect inflation.
 If your tyres are underinflated, the edges will make more contact with the road and experience excessive wear.
 Overinflated tyres, on the other hand, can cause the raised section in the middle of the tyre to wear down too.

 Excessive braking and reckless driving can also accelerate the rate at which your tyres wear down, as can incorrect wheel alignment.
-What’s more, if you experience wear in a concentrated spot, your tyres may not be aligned straight and may be lilting.
+What’s more, if you experience wear in a concentrated spot, your tyres may not be properly aligned.
 Most commonly, this affects the inside edge of the tyre.

 At this point, we should ask ourselves if electric cars fall victim to the same rates of tyre wear as regular cars.